playcanvas/blog/blog/2023-06-26-playcanvas-adds-sketchfab-itegration.md

 This ensures that the author's licensing wishes are respected and that they recieve credit for their work.

-### Go Forth and Create!
+### Go Forth and Create

 With today's release, it's never been easier to create interactive 3D experiences for the web.
 We hope you love the new Sketchfab integration.
-But, as always, we *love* to hear your opinions so head over to the [forum](https://forum.playcanvas.com/t/playcanvas-integrates-sketchfab/31885) and join the conversation.
+But, as always, we _love_ to hear your opinions so head over to the [forum](https://forum.playcanvas.com/t/playcanvas-integrates-sketchfab/31885) and join the conversation.
 Happy creating! 🚧👷